 Learning Disability Documentation Guidelines

 UNCSA is committed to providing access to all programs and services for eligible students with disabilities.
-In order to register for Accessibility Resources and to ensure the provision of reasonable and appropriate accommodations, a student requesting accommodations or disability-related services must provide current documentation of his/her disability.
+In order to register for accessibility resources and ensure the provision of reasonable and appropriate accommodations, a student requesting accommodations or disability-related services must provide current documentation of his/her disability.

 Documentation of a disability is evaluated on a case-by-case basis and approved through the office of Learning Resources at UNCSA.
 Documentation must validate the presence of a disability as noted under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act and provide sufficient information for the provision of reasonable accommodations and services based upon the impact of the student’s disability in either the academic or living environment on campus.

 Documentation of a Learning Disability submitted to the office of Learning Resources must provide the following information:

 I. Evaluation is to be conducted by a qualified professional:

 - Documentation completed by a licensed psychologist or other qualified professional who has undergone appropriate and comprehensive training, has relevant experience and knowledge of Learning Disabilities is essential.

 - Documentation is to be typed or printed on official letterhead with original signature signed by an evaluator qualified to make the diagnosis (must include information about licensure or certification and area of specialization; and include evaluator contact information such as address, phone number, and email).

 II.
 Documentation is to include a specific diagnosis